A Glimpse Into a Fearful, Angry, Imaginary World

 That would be worrisome enough, but what makes it doubly so is the arguments invoked, the sources cited, and the mindset revealed in these raw, unfiltered texts.
 They are a window into a very distorted, very disturbed world.
 A world of true believers.
 And a world that has largely influenced and defined the American right during the Trump era.

-The texts, which were first reported by The Washington Post’s Bob Woodard and CBS’s Robert Costa, were among the 2,320 that Meadows provided to the House Select Committee investigating the January 6 attack on the Capitol by insurrectionists.
+The texts, which were first reported by The Washington Post’s Bob Woodward and CBS’s Robert Costa, were among the 2,320 that Meadows provided to the House Select Committee investigating the January 6 attack on the Capitol by insurrectionists.

 Twenty-one of the texts were sent by Thomas, eight by Meadows.
 The first was sent on November 5, 2020; the last on January 10, 2021, four days after the “Stop the Steal” rally, which Thomas said she attended, and the violent assault on the Capitol.
 (Committee members and aides told Woodward and Costa that they believe the messages may be just a portion of the pair’s total exchanges.)